 - 1 cup buttermilk, well-shaken

-For the layers, you will start by combining the flour, baking soda, baking powder and salt.
-In a separate bowl, combine the shortening, sugar and molasses.
+For the layers, you will start by combining the flour, baking soda, baking powder, and salt at medium speed.
+In a separate large bowl, combine the shortening, sugar, and molasses.
 After this mixture is smooth and creamy, add the eggs, one at a time.
-Slowly add in the flour mixture, in parts, alternating between the flour and the buttermilk.
+Add low speed add in the flour mixture, in parts, alternating between the flour and the buttermilk.
 You will then separate the dough into six parts and bake in 9-inch cake pans for 15 minutes.
+You'll also need parchment paper for when you bake each layer and wire racks for cooling.

 At this point, it is time to begin putting your cake together.
-To watch this process in action, be sure to check out this video.
+To watch the process of building the cake layers in action, be sure to check out this video.

 The Appalachian Apple Stack Cake is a delicious addition to any family dinner or gathering.
 As wonderful as it is, you will not likely have any morsel left over.
 If you are preparing for your next big family dinner, make sure you add this to the dessert menu.